 02 of 05

 Top of the list of the top 5 has to be the chocolate sponge cake.
 Let's face it, who doesn't love a slice.
-This recipe makes one of the best cakes I have ever baked or eaten.
-It comes from a WWII recipe from the late mother of a friend of mine.
-The recipe has been handed down through the family and is still enjoyed by them and my family too.
+This recipe makes one of the best cakes we have ever baked or eaten.

 The recipe has been slightly adjusted to use ingredients more popular today.